 Similarly, on the far right-hand side of the Malecon, there is a quieter, shaded area where you can sit beneath a small coconut grove.

 Hang out at exclusive Progreso beach clubs

 There are a couple of excellent Progreso beach clubs that have opened up in the area in recent years and offer the perfect spot to relax by the sea.
-Marymar beach club, to the left of the Progreso Pier, is a personal favourite.
+Marymar beach club, to the left of the Progreso Pier, is a personal favorite.

 It oozes elegance and sophistication without any air of pretension.
-Its free to hang out at the beach club as long as you order a drink or two.
+It’s free to hang out at the beach club as long as you order a drink or two.

-Admission includes an open-bar, access to a private stretch of the coastline, use of a swimming pool, lounge chairs, showers, and umbrellas, and free kayak, paddleboat and paddleboard rentals.
+Admission includes an open bar, access to a private stretch of the coastline, use of a swimming pool, lounge chairs, showers, and umbrellas, and free kayak, paddleboat, and paddleboard rentals.